smillea/FormAccordion/README.md

 * jQuery (tested on 1.7)

-### Browser Support

-Tested and working in all browsers.
-Element transitions are powered by CSS3, so those elements will not transition in some non-HTML5 browsers.
-However, the fading transition from slide to slide will work in all browsers.

 ## Let's Make It Better

 I would love to hear more about how to improve Form Accordion.
 Play with it and fork away.
 If you have any questions, contact me on [Twitter](http://twitter.com/OliverJAsh).